OpenEvalProject/evals/manuscripts/elife-55913/v1/manuscript.md

 The archetype space was constructed by inferring the classification probabilities for each class (using sklearn.svm.SVC.predict_proba) and performing a PCA on them.
 The 3D and 2D visualizations in Figure 7 were then generated by plotting the first three or two principal components, respectively.

-## Image rendering and expanded view of segmentation
+### Image rendering and expanded view of segmentation

 Fiji's Straighten tool was used to align angled samples with the main image axes for the purpose of illustration in Figures 1, 2, 5, 6 and 7 and in Figure 2—video 1, 2, 3 but never as part of an image analysis pipeline.
 Maximum projections were created with Fiji whereas 3D videos were rendered with Imaris 7.7.2 (Bitplane, Belfast, UK).

 The expanded view of the segmented pLLP (Figures 1B and 2C) was generated by first determining the centroids of each segmented cell and then shifting them apart by scaling of their x and y coordinates by a single user-specified factor.
 The cells were then pasted into an appropriately scaled empty image stack at the new centroid locations, leaving them shifted apart uniformly but not individually rescaled or otherwise transformed.
 A python implementation of this approach called tissueRipper is available under the MIT open source license on GitHub at github.com/WhoIsJack/tissueRipper.

-## Correlation heatmaps and bigraphs
+### Correlation heatmaps and bigraphs

 The corresponding bigraphs (Figures 4E,F and 5G) were generated using a custom plotting function based on the networkx module.
 The edges were colored according to the signed value of the Pearson correlation coefficient and sized according to its magnitude.
 Edges with an absolute correlation coefficient smaller than 0.3 were omitted.
+The nodes of the engineered features were sorted to reduce edge crossings and group similar nodes, which was achieved by minimizing the following custom loss function:

+$$
+loss=\sumi=0f_{E}\sumj=0f_{L}\frac{C_{i}}{f_{E}}-\frac{j}{f_{E}}∙pccE_{i},L_{j}
+$$

-The nodes of the engineered features were sorted to reduce edge crossings and group similar nodes, which was achieved by minimizing the following custom loss function:(8)loss=∑i=0fE∑j=0fLCifE-jfE∙pccEi,Ljwhere fE and fL are the number of engineered and latent features, respectively.
-C is the current sort order of the engineered features, that is a permutation of the integer interval [0,fE].
-Finally, pccEi,Lj is the absolute Pearson correlation coefficient of the values of the i-th engineered feature and the j-th latent feature.
+where $f_{E}$ and $f_{L}$ are the number of engineered and latent features, respectively. $C$ is the current sort order of the engineered features, that is a permutation of the integer interval $[0,f_{E}]$.
+Finally, $pccE_{i},L_{j}$ is the absolute Pearson correlation coefficient of the values of the i-th engineered feature and the $j$-th latent feature.
 In essence, this loss function is the sum of all Euclidean rank distances between engineered and latent features, weighted by their corresponding absolute Pearson correlation coefficients.
 Minimization was performed by random shuffling of the sort order and retaining only shuffles that reduced the loss until no change was observed for 2000 consecutive shuffles.

 Note that since the sign of principal components is not inherently meaningful, we flipped it for shape TFOR-PCs 1, 3, 5, six and shape CFOR-PC one across all analyses presented in this study to ensure that PCs positively correlate with their most defining engineered feature(s), facilitating discussion of the results.

-## Tissue consensus maps
+### Tissue consensus maps

 Consensus maps of feature variation (Figures 4G, 5J and 6C,D) were based on an overlay of TFOR centroid positions of cells across all relevant samples.